Tom's Guide Verdict

 There are many choices out there for web hosting.
 If you’re looking for something cheap and simple to set up, a provider like Hostwinds might be more suitable.

-Similarly, HostGator is a good budget option at $3.84 a month (an introductory offer as of April 2021), although the domain is not included after the first year.
+Similarly, HostGator is a good budget option at $3.84 a month, although the domain is not included after the first year.
 HostGator also includes its own website builder, so is another good choice if you don’t have high technical skills.
-To find out more, take a look at our HostGator review.

 The Google Cloud web hosting platform is certainly powerful, with a huge number of options for customization.
 You will probably need technical skill to exploit this, and possibly a tech team behind you if you’re looking to integrate the more advanced features.